Persistent Write Ahead Log

 - Deriving from CommandInterpreter class

-The first approach is very simple but may be not optimal for real application because each log entry must be represented as JSON in the form of UTF-8 encoded characters.
+The first approach is a very simple but may be not optimal for real application because each log entry must be represented as JSON in the form of UTF-8 encoded characters.
 Moreover, decoding procedure causes heap allocation of each decoded log entry.

 JSON log entries